 To achieve this outcome we followed best practice design thinking principles using a "Double Diamond" framework.
-This framework provides a structured explore and prioritise to identify complex challenges, and solutions and recommendations.
+This framework provides a structured prioritise process to explore and complex challenges, and identify solutions and recommendations.

 As outlined in Diagram 3, the Double Diamond consists of 4 stages.
-During 2 stages, Discovery Definition, participants in Workshops 1 and 2 were tasked with fully defining and expressing the challenges that different segments of rural communities face when trying to access and use different modes of Thereafter, the common themes related to these challenges were identified and described.
+During first 2 stages, Discovery Definition, participants in Workshops 1 and 2 were tasked with fully defining and expressing the challenges that different segments of rural communities face when trying to access and use modes of transport.
+Thereafter, the common themes related to these challenges were identified and described.